betaflight/betaflight/docs/Rx.md

 ### Graupner GR-24 PWM

-Set failsafe on channels 1-4 set to OFF in the receiver settings (via transmitter menu).
+Set failsafe on the throttle channel in the receiver settings (via transmitter menu) to a value below `rx_min_usec` using channel mode FAILSAFE.
+This is the prefered way, since this is *much faster* detected by the FC then a channel that sends no pulses (OFF).

+__NOTE:__
+One or more control channels may be set to OFF to signal a failsafe condition to the FC, all other channels *must* be set to either HOLD or OFF.
+Do __NOT USE__ the mode indicated with FAILSAFE instead, as this combination is NOT handled correctly by the FC.

 ## Receiver Channel Range Configuration.